California sound: 1970s and revivals

 According to Flanagan, by the 1970s, the "spirit" of the California sound was kept fresh by singer–songwriters such as Lowell George, Jackson Browne, Tom Waits and Rickie Lee Jones while avoiding what Flanagan called the sound's "clichés".
 The Providence Journal credited the Eagles, formed in Los Angeles in the early 1970s, with "embodying the melodic California sound" that decade.
 Robbie Woliver of The New York Times stated that Eagles co-founder Don Henley "defined the California sound of the 1970s."
 According to Uncut, their country-rock debut album Eagles (1972) helped define the Southern California sound of the early 1970s.

 In November 2009, Pitchfork ran an editorial feature which mentioned the Beach Boys as a "looming figure" throughout that summer's indie music scene termed the "Summer of Chillwave" elaborating that it is "not to say that any of this music sounds like the Beach Boys, or even tries to. ...
 The Beach Boys exist in this music in an abstracted form-- an idea, rather than a sound, as it's often been ...
 Summertime now is about disorientation: 'Should Have Taken Acid With You'; 'The Sun Was High (And So Am I)'; You take the fantasy of [their] music-- the cars, the sand, the surf-- add a dollop of melancholy and a smudge of druggy haze, and you have some good music for being alone in a room with only a computer to keep you company."
-The magazine Paste credited a 2010s revival of surf rock and the California sound to the success of bands like Best Coast, Dum Dum Girls and Wavves.
+Paste magazine credited a 2010s revival of surf rock and the California sound to the success of bands such as Best Coast, Dum Dum Girls and Wavves.